Five tools.

 Only the tools change.

 The contractor in 2026 solves the same problems the mason in 2000 BCE solved.
 Shelter.
 Fire.
 Structure.
 Signal.
 Safety.
-Forge is the latest tool in the oldest trade — built by a contractor who lived the pain, for contractors living the pain.
+Forge is the latest tool in the oldest trade — built by an operator who lived the pain, for operators living the pain.

 Three operators.
 Three seats.
 Ever.